darrenpaine/darrenpaine/README.md

 # Darren Paine
-- 👋 @darrenpaine
+Programming and data have always been passions that have helped me succeed in all the jobs I have had.
+My first computer was a Sinclair ZX81 with 1 KB memory.
-- 👀 I’m interested in data, data cleaning, pipelines, algorithms and how to use qubits.
+- I’m interested in data, algorithms and finding the (possible) answers.
+I'm also curious about qubits.
+- I also like non-computing languages and speak a bit a Russian and some Vietnamese.

 ## Technologies & Tools
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)